jlroland/heart-health/README.md

 ## Models--Round 2

 Based on previous results, it was clear that the models had difficulty predicting the positive case (i.e high-risk) due to class imbalance.
-Given the relatively high cost associated with false negatives, the next goal was to improve recall by reducing class imbalance.
+Given the relatively high cost associated with false negatives, the next goal was to increase recall by reducing class imbalance.
 Therefore, the training data was subjected to oversampling of the minority class before fitting models again.
 The following models produced improvement in recall:

 1. Logistic Regression with L1 regularization using normalized data
 2. Random Forest Classifier with n_estimators=1000 and max_depth=2